-Agency Secretaries from eight NSW Government agencies, including the Department of Premier and Cabinet, Transport for NSW, and NSW Health, have made a collaborative commitment (PDF 573 KB) to deliver the Greening our City Premier’s Priority.
+Secretaries from eight NSW Government agencies, including the Department of Premier and Cabinet, the Department of Planning and Environment, the Department of Education, the Department of Communities and Justice, NSW Treasury, Transport for NSW, NSW Health, and the Department of Customer Service, have made a collaborative commitment (PDF 463 KB) to deliver the Greening our City Premier’s Priority.

 The Secretaries recognise the importance of tree canopy and green cover in NSW and commit to:

-Support our staff to plant and register trees by sponsoring tree planting events, providing nursery vouchers as prizes or awards, and other activities identified by our Departments.
+Support their staff to plant and register trees by sponsoring tree planting events, providing nursery vouchers as prizes or awards, and undertake other activities identified by their departments.

-Record all trees planted by projects led by our Departments in Greater Sydney and report on all new plantings every six months.
+Record all trees planted by projects led by their departments in Greater Sydney and report on all new plantings every six months.